-Compact weighing scales and balances are very common, as they tend to be inexpensive and can be used almost everywhere for a variety of purposes.
-In this category, most people buy bathroom scales or cooking scales.
-But the professional market has different needs, so we’ll explore compact scales and balances and their applications through various industries.
+Compact weighing scales and balances are very common, as they tend to be inexpensive and can be used almost anywhere for general weighing in school science experiments and lab research to home baking and food portioning.
+In this post, we’ll explore the applications of compact scales and balances through various industries.

 Some compact balances and scales offer simple operation and basic weighing, while others are highly precise and include several built-in functions.
 They’re lightweight, making them practical to transport, can be battery powered, and tend to be easy to clean as well.
 Compact weighing equipment is useful if you must use the same scale in multiple locations in one facility (for example, in various classrooms), in remote work areas where electricity is unavailable, and for trade shows, fairs, or farmer’s markets.

 Balances like the CB or the Dune are relatively low-cost, easy to operate, and reliable.
 They’re ideal for teaching students how to use a digital balance.
 These balances are also a good choice for simple weighing tasks in offices, shipping facilities, field operations, veterinary offices, or industrial settings.
 Keep in mind these balances are limited to 0.1g readability and capacity to 5000g.
 They’re meant for quick, easy weighing on the go.

 Core or Highland balances can handle precision weighing tasks and are quite useful for field sample weighing or cramped lab benches.
 These balances are sturdy enough to handle tasks in labs or field work, and to stand up to student curiosity in science classrooms.
 They include useful features such as a security slot, shock protection, and a hook for below-balance weighing and density determination.